 Reinforcement Learning (RL) is one of the crucial areas of machine learning and has been used in the past to create astounding results such as AlphaGo and Dota 2.
 It typically refers to goal-oriented algorithms that learn how to attain complex objectives with superhuman performance.
-These algorithms are penalised when they make wrong decisions and rewarded on making the right ones, making it one of the most reliable algorithms to work with.
+These algorithms are penalised when they make wrong decisions and rewarded for making the right ones, making it one of the most reliable algorithms to work with.

 There are many RL platforms available today that allow users to develop and compare algorithms.
 In this article, we list 10 such popular RL platforms that every developer must know to speed up his/her research in the field.